Pathgather/pulsey/README.md

 - optional progress bar, whose look can be customized

 COMPLETED FEATURES
+- fix the way you handle screen size changes and scrolling
 - user chooses html elements to be dotted
 - no jQuery required (requires Velocity)
 - each element has its own class that the user can easily identify and use to modify the styles without having to dive into the code or api